First-Year Curriculum

 Surveys modern real estate transactions, such as condominiums, cooperatives, sales and leasebacks, leasehold mortgages, FHA and VA financing, tax consequences, title insurance, construction loan agreements, and shopping center leases.

-• LAWE 612 Agency and Partnership
+• LAWE 612 Agency And Partnership

 Units: 2